CHESTERTONS POLO IN THE PARK – FREQUENTLY ASKED QUESTIONS

-A. The multi-use pitch is available at all times (except live event days (9th, 10th, 11th June 2017) while grass pitches in alternative nearby parks have been made available for schools and sport teams during this time.
+A. The multi-use pitch is available for use at all times (closed only between 6th-9th June 2019) while grass pitches in alternative nearby parks have been made available for schools and sport teams during this time.

 Q. Where can dog walkers go?